Literature: Fear, Loathing and Gumbo on the Campaign Trail '72

 Shown Their Work: Drew did his research on this timeline, and it shows.
 Big time.

 Some British voters in 1977 are disgusted with the Heath government's catalogue of catastrophe but are unconvinced about Denis Healey's Labour Party.
 The result is that the Liberal Party has a massive surge from just nine seats to over fifty.
+Later on, the more left-wing members of Labour resign from the party to protest the UK's complicity in the nuking of Lop Nor, forming True Labour (later renamed to the Social Democratic Party).

 Who Shot JFK?: Chicago gangster Sam Giancana survives the attempt on his life in 1975 (which killed him in Real Life) and writes a tell-all book with journalist Dan Moldea, in which he dishes on (among other things) the subject of the JFK assassination.
 As it turns out, Oswald was just a lone nut.
 A conspiracy between The Mafia and anti-Castro Cuban exiles tried three times to kill him, but all of them failed, and Oswald's attempt, which ultimately did get him, had nothing to do with their conspiracy.
 However, Giancana does speculate that another conspiracy wanted JFK dead, and that they had deliberately foiled the Mafia's efforts in order to kill him themselves.
 He also says that the Mafia wanted to kill Bobby Kennedy as well, but Sirhan Sirhan beat them to it.